Lack of null-controllability for the fractional heat equation and related equations: Introduction

+For lack of a better name, we will call the equation~\eqref{eq:gen_frac_control} the \emph{generalized fractional heat equation}.
+This Theorem can be generalized to the case $\Omega = \set R^d\times \set T^{d'}$.
+The hypothesis $\inf_{\set R_+} \Re(\rho) > -\infty$ is only used to ensure that the equation is well-posed.

-Note that if $\alpha=0$, the ``rotated fractional heat equation'' is then just a family of decoupled ordinary differential equation, and this is completely unimpressive.
-At the other end, the method used in this article does not work if $\alpha=1$, but we still expect non-null-controllability, even if this remains a conjecture if $\Omega$ is not the one-dimensional torus.
+The fractional heat equation is the case $\rho(\xi) = \xi^\alpha$.
+Note that if $\alpha=0$, then the fractional heat equation is just a family of decoupled ordinary differential equations, and the conclusion of \cref{th:th_heat} is unimpressive.
+At the other end, the method used in this article does not work as-is if $\alpha=1$, but we still expect non-null-controllability, even if this remains a conjecture if $\Omega$ is not the one-dimensional torus.